Become a registered Psychologist

 As tuition is delivered in English, all students will be required to provide documented evidence of the required level of proficiency in the English language.
 Read more detailed information on English Language Proficiency Requirements for university study.

-Key Dates for May 2017 intake can be found in the below table.
+Key Dates can be found in the below table.

 How to apply